-The primary difference between Standing Committees and Working Groups is that Standing Committees are intended to be permanent; they are only created and dissolved by a joint vote of the EB and SSC.
-In contrast, Working Groups can be created and dissolved by the EB acting alone.
+The primary difference between Standing Committees and Working Groups is that Standing Committees are intended to be permanent; they are only created and dissolved by a joint vote of the EC and SSC.
+In contrast, Working Groups can be created and dissolved by the EC acting alone.

 A list of Standing Committees and Working Groups can be found here.

 Have a well-defined council which makes decisions using the Jupyter Decision-Making Guide.